russandol-sarl/Device-Flow-Proxy-Server/README.md

 }
 ```

-If the servers are not using the client_credentials flow, you can now send your data request to final server with the obtained access_token.
+If the servers are not using the client_credentials flow (if `FLOW` is set to `DEVICE` in `.env` file), you can now send your data request to final server with the obtained access_token.

-If the servers are using the client_credentials flow, you can now send your data request to this address (replace path1/path2 with the path you want your request to go to, the server address is configured with DATA_ENDPOINT variable in .env file):
+If the servers are using the client_credentials flow (if `FLOW` is unset in `.env` file), you can now send your data request to this address (replace path1/path2 with the path you want your request to go to, the server address is configured with DATA_ENDPOINT variable in .env file):

 ```
 curl --header "Authorization: Bearer 6czyedyLUHvyjtWZuWwBLkXNZhzk9QLP9Cip5NPhFNmc8znWoPipnW" \